PorteAperteSulWeb/pasw2015/github/README.md

 ## Bitbucket Support

-The `Bitbucket Branch` header is supported for both plugins and themes.

-### Bitbucket Plugin Support

 Instead of the `GitHub Plugin URI` header you will need to use the `Bitbucket Plugin URI` header.

-### Bitbucket Theme Support

 Instead of the `GitHub Theme URI` header you will need to use the `Bitbucket Theme URI` header.

+The `Bitbucket Branch` header is supported for both plugins and themes.

 ## Private Repositories

 ### GitHub Private Repositories

 In order to specify a private repository you will need to obtain a [personal access token](https://github.com/settings/tokens/new).
-Once you have this, simply add the header `GitHub Access Token: xxxxxxxxx` to your plugin or theme.
+Once you have this, simply add the token to the appropriate plugin or theme in the Settings page.

 ### Bitbucket Private Repositories

-The header should be in the following format: `Bitbucket Plugin URI: https://<user>:<password>@bitbucket.org/<owner>/<repo>` or `Bitbucket Theme URI: https://<user>:<password>@bitbucket.org/<owner>/<repo>`
+In order to specify a private repository you will need to add your Bitbucket password to the appropriate plugin or theme in the Settings page.

 Regrettably, I still get an error when trying to download a Bitbucket private repository.
-I could use some [help in figuring this one out](https://github.com/afragen/github-updater/issues/59).
+I could use some [help in figuring this one out](https://github.com/afragen/github-updater/issues/59), though it seems Bitbucket knows this is an issue and won't fix.
+If someone wants to figure out and create a PR for oAuth...

 ## Deleting Transients